 Legal Jurisdiction:

-Matters relating to any dispute or difference arising out of this tender and subsequent contract awarded based on this tender shall be subject to the jurisdiction of Ranchi Court (Jharkhand).
+Matters relating to any dispute or difference arising out of this tender and subsequent contract awarded based on this tender shall be subject to the jurisdiction of Courts at Ranchi (Jharkhand) only.

 Integrity Pact:

 The Integrity Pact as per format given under General Terms & Conditions has to be accepted by the bidder through the User Portal Agreement.